Table of Contents

 The Old Harbour is the original port of Spetses, a horseshoe bay 2km east of the main Dapia along the seafront or coastal path.
 Most visitors to the island don't make the walk.
 This is one of travel's reliable errors.

-Palio Limani is where the island's fleet was built and maintained — where Bouboulina's Agamemnon was constructed, and where the ships that blockaded Nafplio were fitted out.
-The boatyards still operate, still building and repairing wooden boats in techniques that haven't changed fundamentally in two centuries.
 The medieval church of Agios Nikolaos stands at the harbour's edge with a detached bell tower, a carved marble interior, and a flagpole from which, local tradition holds, the first Greek revolutionary flag was raised in 1821 (a claim contested with equal conviction by the flagpole at the Dapia).

 The mansions around the harbour belong to some of the island's oldest shipping families.
-The quality of the architecture — 18th-century stone buildings, painted plaster interiors visible through open doorways, gardens with bougainvillea falling over the walls — is the finest on the island.
+The quality of the architecture β 18th-century stone buildings, painted plaster interiors visible through open doorways, gardens with bougainvillea falling over the walls β is the finest on the island.
 There are two or three small tavernas at the harbour edge that are among the best on Spetses for fresh fish.

-Good to know: The walk from the Dapia to the Old Harbour along the coastal path takes 20–25 minutes and passes the town's main neoclassical mansions.
+Good to know: The walk from the Dapia to the Old Harbour along the coastal path takes 20β25 minutes and passes the town's main neoclassical mansions.
 Return by the inland path through the town's back lanes for a different view.
 The area around the Old Harbour is also the best departure point for water taxis to the island's eastern beaches.

 Best for: Architecture enthusiasts, history lovers, photographers, anyone who wants to see the island without a crowd.